3s1d/tweety/readme.md

 ### Configuration
 The sink tone can be switched on or off.
 Remove the battery.
 Press and hold the button while re-inserting the coin cell.
 Release the button.
-- 2 beeps: sink tone on
+- 2 beeps: Sink tone on
-- 1 beep: sink tone off
+- 1 beep: Sink tone off

 A short press changes the settings.
 Use long press (4 sec.) to store the setting and to enter the normal operation mode again.